This article has links to products and services we love, which we may make commission from.

 This tour combines Alcatraz and the Golden Gate Bridge.

-Take a Selfie with the Painted Ladies
+Get a Pic of the Painted Ladies

 No, these are not real ladies, but they will look absolutely adorable in your pictures!